srp250/SI206_FinalProj/README.md

               ♣	I have two cache files, one to store the Reddit API responses and one to store credentials (i.e, access token)
               ♣	Reddit’s API allows you to retrieve a really nicely json-formatted response when you make a request to it, so                             CACHE_DICTION[subreddit] = response in the get_data() function makes a cache file with many attributes for each post,                     which made it relatively simple to make a Post class and then extract the necessary information from the json file to make                 instance variables.

-•	Overview of Elements/Functions:
+Overview of Elements/Functions:
-      o	reddit.db: Connect to database and create Subreddits and Posts Databases o	checkcache(): Open cache file and read it to see if contents need to be deleted before making a request o	make_request_using_cache(url): Make a request to popular subreddit URLs and write the json response to CACHE_DICTION o	get_token(): Check creds.json (credentials cache) to see if access token is already saved, if it is, return it
+reddit.db: Connect to database and create Subreddits and Posts Databases
+      o	checkcache(): Open cache file and read it to see if contents need to be deleted before making a request o	make_request_using_cache(url): Make a request to popular subreddit URLs and write the json response to CACHE_DICTION o	get_token(): Check creds.json (credentials cache) to see if access token is already saved, if it is, return it